AMS - YVR

 The average price of all round-trip flights from Amsterdam to Vancouver Intl Airport clicked on KAYAK for each day over the last 12 months.

 When flying from Amsterdam to Vancouver, you should consider leaving on a Tuesday and avoid Mondays if you are looking for the best rates.
-For your return to Amsterdam, you’ll find the best rates on Tuesdays and the most expensive ones on Wednesdays.
+For your return to Amsterdam, you’ll find the best rates on Tuesdays and the most expensive ones on Saturdays.

 What is the cheapest month to fly from Amsterdam to Vancouver Intl Airport?